AdamS-0/attiny13a_dice/README.md

 It's not pure RNG, but this algorithm can provide fair (or equal) results.

-It is possible to clear table by pressing button for 10 seconds.
+It is possible to clear table (set 0) by pressing button for 10 seconds.
 As confirmation of this process all LEDs should light up.